lauterbach-mirror/polarfire_trace/readme.md

   * Lauterbach [LA-2785](https://www.lauterbach.com/products/LA-2785);
     This adapter allows up to 32-bit parallel trace or serial trace.
-    It would also allow testing Aurora/HSSTP trace, but that has not been implemented yet.
   * Xilinx/AMD [FMC XM105](https://www.xilinx.com/products/boards-and-kits/hw-fmc-xm105-g.html) card;
     This adapter only allows 16-bit parallel trace.